BertrandHustle/WordSearch/WordSearch.md

 consisting of a random selection of words surrounded by a random selection of letters.

-After inserting a random selection of words from an English dictionary into a user-defined grid, WS will then fill every remaining blank square within the grid with a random letter of the English alphabet.
+After inserting a random selection of words from an English dictionary into a user-defined puzzle, WS will then fill every remaining blank square within the puzzle with a random letter of the English alphabet.

 WS will be capable of handling difficult requests such as the following: